Conveuropean logo

 Berlin from the victory column

-The 3rd of October is a national holiday when the German celebrate their "Unity Day" (Tag der Deutschen Einheit).
+The 3rd of October is a national holiday when Germans celebrate their "Unity Day" (Tag der Deutschen Einheit).
 This is normally a really good day to walk along the "Straße des 17.
-Juni", since it''s open only to pedestrian traffic.
-I did that walk last year, visited the column and shot the picture you can observe above.
+Juni", since it's open only to pedestrian traffic.
+I did that walk last year, visited the column, and shot the picture you can observe above.

 Visiting the Berlin Humboldt Box

-Yesterday I started waking from Prenzlauer Berg, all the way to Postdamer Platz and when I was crossing the museum island I noticed the Humboldt-Box and I remembered I never went there before so I decided to make a short stop.
-This temporary construction, created by the Humboldt foundation, serves as an exhibition space and viewing platform for the Berlin Palace - Humboldt Forum reconstruction project.
+Yesterday I started walking from Prenzlauer Berg, all the way to Postdamer Platz.
+When I was crossing the Museum Island, I noticed the Humboldt-Box and remembered that I had never been there before, so I decided to make a short stop.
+This temporary construction, created by the Humboldt Foundation, serves as an exhibition space and viewing platform for the Berlin Palace - Humboldt Forum reconstruction project.

 Templehofer feld

-I you have been following this photoblog I think you are not going to be surprised if I mention Berlin is one of my favorites cities in Europe.
-A couple of weeks ago I had the opportunity to visit it once time more and since I stayed with some friends living in the south part of the city I got to see the area around Templehof including the former airport that now it is a huge open green space.
-In a truly Berlin style, it has an Art minigolf in the middle of the park where we got some water and this is where I took this picture.
-During the weekend I was visiting Berlin there was a referendum to keep the tempelhof park 100% public and it passed with around 65% percent of the votes in favor of the initiative.
-Therefore the Berliners will keep enjoying this huge and popular park in the city.
+If you have been following this photoblog, I think you are not going to be surprised if I mention Berlin is one of my favorite cities in Europe.
+A couple of weeks ago I had the opportunity to visit it one more time, and since I stayed with some friends living in the south part of the city I got to see the area around Templehof, including the former airport that is now a huge open green space.
+In a truly Berlin style, it has an art mini-golf in the middle of the park where we got some water, and this is where I took this picture.
+During the weekend I was visiting Berlin, there was a referendum to keep the Tempelhof park 100% public, and it passed with around 65% of the votes in favor of the initiative.
+Therefore, the Berliners will keep enjoying this huge and popular park in the city.
 Well done!.

 Last GDR watchtower still standing in Berlin